chibenwa/james-project/newletter.md

  ## Our incoming plans

 We are pretty happy with the current state of the James server.
 We will then push for the 3.0 release of the James server.

 For this :

-  - We need to do some load testing on top of JPA implementation
-  - We will continue doing bugfixes
+    We need to do some load testing on top of JPA implementation We will continue doing bug fixes
-  - We need some additional performance enhacement, especially with IMAP SELECT command on large mailboxes
-  - We plan to start working again on the new website, which have been paused a few months
+    We need some additional performance enhancement, especially with IMAP SELECT command on large mailboxes We plan to start working again on the new website, which have been paused a few months